sf-wdi-22-23/modules-23/w10-mean/d5-drills.md

   String matching has been worked on for decades and the best optimizations are marvels of coding creativity and efficiency.

   Let's go over a basic implementation of the Harspool Algorithm.
-  And if we have time, Knuth Morris Pratt.